flolilo/better-coffee-grinder/Eureka_Mignon_MCI/README.rst

 - Long, thin PH2 screw driver (to open the case)

+- A utility blade if you decide to replace the OEM switch with an MX one

 **Aside from the RP2040-style µC, these parts are specifically needed (because)**: